Focus on annual costs

 If you’ve got income, you also can continue to contribute to a traditional Individual Retirement Account or Roth IRA.

-Skip the waitlistStay healthy and busy
+Discover the secretStay healthy and busy

 Paying attention to exercise, nutrition and getting regular check-ups for preventative care can keep typical age-related health issues manageable, instead of allowing them to become expensive full-blown health crises later.